fujitsu/iRMCtools/README.md

 session_token:
 ```

-* `irmc_chcon`: This command check if you can run Redfish commands.
+* `irmc_chcon`: This command checks if you can run Redfish commands.
 ```shell
 $ # Here OK
 $ irmc_chcon